SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Experiments

-\textbf{Problem and objective.} Given a safety requirement and one long-term instruction containing a risky sub-task, baselines need to generate plans for the long-term task.
+\textbf{Problem and objective.} Here we aim to address \textit{RQ3}.
+Given a safety requirement and one long-term instruction containing a risky sub-task, baselines need to generate plans for the long-term task.
 The objective is to perfectly execute the whole task and satisfy the safety requirement.

 \textbf{Evaluation metrics.} We use three metrics to assess the performance of embodied LLM agents: the completed-and-safe rate, the complete-but-unsafe rate, and the incomplete rate.
-The generated plans are evaluated by GPT-4.
+We only use the semantic evaluator.
+A higher completed-and-safe rate and lower other metrics indicate stronger safety awareness and better planning performance.

 \textbf{Experimental results.} The performance of all baselines empowered by GPT-4 in long-horizon tasks is shown in Table \ref{tab:detailed_task}.
-We can see that even with safety requirements provided, only two baselines ensure more than 70\% of tasks are completed safely.
-Nearly half of the baselines have the imcomplete rate exceeding 40\%, indicating that the planning capabilities and safety awareness of embodied LLM agents in long-horizon tasks are both weak and in urgent need of further research.
+KARMA stands out by safely completing 70\% of tasks, demonstrating that the design of its memory module has a significant positive effect.
+In contrast, five baselines have an incomplete rate exceeding 50\%, indicating that the planning capabilities and safety awareness of embodied LLM agents in implicit long-horizon tasks are both weak and in urgent need of further research.